← Back to all guides

 const { state, audioTrack } = useVoiceAssistant();

-// Retrieve multi-band volume thresholds for dynamic equalizer bars
+// Extract multi-band volume thresholds for dynamic equalizer

 const volumes = useMultibandTrackVolume(audioTrack, {